Germ History: Milkmaids Inspire Vaccines, But The Germs Keep Coming

 NPR explores the causes behind our new hyperinfectious era.
 Join the conversation with the hashtag #KillerViruses or tweet us @NPRGoatsAndSoda

 For most of human history, we had a lot of bad ideas about how we were getting sick.
-We also had plenty of bad ideas about how to prevent it, like bloodletting, drilling large holes in the head and arsenic.
+We also had plenty of bad ideas about how to prevent it, like bloodletting, drilling large holes in the head and drinking arsenic.

-We really only started to figure out how to effectively fight infectious disease about 200 years ago, when, inspired by milkmaids, a doctor named Edward Jenner decided to take a closer look at a promising folk remedy.
+We really only started to figure out how to effectively fight infectious disease about 200 years ago, when, inspired by milkmaids, a doctor named Edward Jenner decided to take a closer look at a promising folk remedy - the surprising details we'll leave for the video.

 Eventually, he invented vaccination, our first safe and effective way to fight disease.
 About time!